Izoxy/adonis-nuxt-template/README.md

 [![license](https://img.shields.io/static/v1?label=License&message=MIT&color=green&labelColor=darkgreen&style=for-the-badge)]()
 <br/>
 <br/>
- An open source template for your personal website ! <br/>
+ An open source app for your personal website ! <br/>

  To use it refer you to the [documentation](#Guide).